ballerina-platform/ballerina-spec/test/test-framework-spec.md

   <tr>
    <td>@test:assertEquals
    </td>
-   <td>Checks if the specified value is equal to the expected value
+   <td>Checks if the specified value is equal to the expected value.
    </td>
   </tr>
   <tr>
    <td>@test:assertNotEquals
    </td>
-   <td>Checks if the specified value is not equal to the expected value
+   <td>Checks if the specified value is not equal to the expected value.
    </td>
   </tr>
   <tr>
    <td>@test:assertTrue
    </td>
-   <td>Checks if the specified value is true
+   <td>Checks if the specified value is true.
    </td>
   </tr>
   <tr>
    <td>@test:assertFalse
    </td>
-   <td>Checks if the specified value is false
+   <td>Checks if the specified value is false.
    </td>
   </tr>
   <tr>
    <td>@test:assertFail
    </td>
-   <td>Forces a test case to fail
+   <td>Forces a test case to fail.
    </td>
   </tr>
 </table>